technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

 Microsoft Teams, Microsoft 365 Copilot Chat, and even external channels using the Microsoft 365 Agents SDK and Semantic Kernel.

-In Azure AI Foundry, you’ll define your agent’s core instructions, tools, and personality.
+In Microsoft Foundry, you’ll define your agent’s core instructions, tools, and personality.
 From there, you’ll use the Microsoft 365 Agents SDK and Visual Studio to bring your agent to life, customizing its behaviors and integrating it with Semantic Kernel for orchestration.